DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 supporting Minions might have interesting interaction effects, where one gains benefits in the presence of the other.

-GMs should try to include a mix of roleplay and combat, when possible.
+GMs should try to include a mix of roleplay and combat in an Adventure, when possible.
 Storming an enemy fortress may result in several Combat Encounters back to back.
 Investigating a crime in a major city may have more social investigation-based with relatively little combat.

 <!-- BROZ Move up to new-GM  -->